Yura52/delu/README.rst

      - Handy tools for common scenarios (e.g. for training loops).

 **Project status** 🧪
-*Until the release of v0.1.0, DeLU should be considered as experimental.
+*Until the release of the version 0.1.0, DeLU should be considered as experimental.
 All changes are carefully documented in the release notes.*

 Installation